2022 FIFA World Cup qualification (UEFA): Seeding

-Teams were allocated to seeding pots as follows (November 2020 FIFA Rankings shown in second column; the national teams which qualified for the final tournament are presented in bold; the national teams which took part in the play-offs are presented in italic).
+Teams were allocated to seeding pots as follows (November 2020 FIFA Rankings shown in second column).

 Summary

 Groups

 The fixture list was confirmed by UEFA on 8 December 2020, the day following the draw.
 Qatar were partnered with the five-team Group A, which enabled the 2022 FIFA World Cup hosts to play centralised friendlies against these countries on their "spare" match dates.
 However, these friendlies did not count in the qualifying group standings.